m5stack/m5-docs/docs/en/uiflow/hardware.md

 #### Feature introduction

->The LED bars look great lit up in all different colours and we can control them in many differnt ways.
+>Driving RGB bar to turn on or off and controlling the color of light shining out to change different colors.

 ><img src="/image/Hardwares/RGB.png" width="50%">

 * __Set Rgb Bar color__
-Set all the LEDs on each bar to a specified color
+Set all the LEDs on both sides to a specific color

 * __Set left side Rgb Bar color__
-Set only the LEDs on the left bar to a specified color(using the drop down list we can change this to right)
+Set only the LEDs on the left bar to a specific color(using the drop down list we can change this to right)

 * __Set the 1st Rgb colr__
-Set the 1st or other selected LED in the LED bar to a specified color
+Set the 1st or other selected LED in the LED bar to a specific color

 * __Set Rgb brightness__
 Set the brightness of the LED bar